tatsuyafujisaki/android-playground/markdown/jetpack-compose.md

   * https://youtu.be/PjQdFmiDgwk?t=147
   * If you use multiple `ComposeView`, don't forget to assign a unique ID to each `ComposeView`.

-# Stateful compose / Stateless compose / State hosting
-By state hosting, a stateful compose becomes a stateless compose.

-# LaunchedEffect
-LaunchedEffect will be canceled when either of the two is met:
-* LaunchedEffect leaves the composition.
-* LaunchedEffect is recomposed with different keys.

 # Difference between `assertExists()` and `assertIsDisplayed()`
 &nbsp;|`assertExists()`|`assertIsDisplayed()`
 --|--|--